Belizean Creole: Contemporary usage

 English is still considered the main official language of Belize, as it carries much prestige, due to the fact it is a majority language.
 Road signs, official documents, and such are all written in English and the people of Belize are taught in English throughout their educational careers.
 Despite this, bilingualism and multilingualism is common within Belize; and many people of all ethnic backgrounds in Belize have adopted the minority language Kriol as their native language.
 Kriol is the lingua franca of Belize and is the first language of some Garifunas, Mestizos, Maya, and other ethnic groups.
 It is a second language for most others in the country.

 Today, Belize Kriol is the first or second language of the majority of the country's inhabitants.
 Many of them speak standard English as well, and a rapid process of decreolization is taking place.
-As a result, a creole continuum exists and speakers are able to code-switch among various mesolect registers, between the most basilect to the acrolect (Mid-Atlantic) varieties.
+As a result, a creole continuum exists and speakers are able to code-switch among various mesolect registers, between the most basilect to the acrolect varieties.
 The acrolect, much like the basilect, is rarely heard.

 A 1987 travel guide in the Chicago Tribune newspaper reported that Belize Kriol is "a language that teases but just escapes the comprehension of a native speaker of English."

 There are multiple regional vernacular varieties of Belizean Kriol; so, depending on where one is, the vernacular may be slightly different.
 A locale in the south of Belize, such as Punta Gorda, may have a slightly different Kriol vernacular than that one of the more northern areas, such as Belize City, which shows a vernacular closer to traditional Kriol, because of this, has gained more prestige than other vernaculars that stray farther away from the traditional vernacular.